nmartinovic/Data_analysis_project/README.md

 ## Visualization:
 I visualized the data in Power BI.
 You can access the data here: https://app.powerbi.com/view?r=eyJrIjoiNWI3YzIyZDUtNWEwNS00ZThjLTliNzQtNDhlYjljNDliMzY1IiwidCI6IjJmZGQ1ZGVjLTM0NjctNDMxZC1hYzk3LTllNGMxMTA4NGFjNiIsImMiOjF9

-The Power BI template is in the github repo.
+The Power BI Desktop template file is in the github repo.
+You will need to run the SQL scripts prior to opening up the PBI file, and you may be prompted to enter credentials.